Improved microgrid resiliency through distributionally robust optimization under a policy-mode framework: Modeling and Problem Formulation

 \subsection{Baseline optimization}

-We consider a microgrid with various distributed energy resources, including solar photovoltaics (PVs), diesel generators (DGs), and energy storage (ES) units.
+We consider a microgrid with various DERs, including solar PVs, diesel generators (DGs), and energy storage (ES) units.
 The distribution network power-flow can be expressed by the following linear equations in Branch Flow Model (BFM) format~\cite{gan2014convex}: